ramit21/Rxjs-angular/README.md

 **mergeMap()**: Switches from emitting values of one observable to another one immediately.

+**combineLatest()**: Takes an array of observables, and returns a new observable which emits a value everytime one of the input observable emits a value.

 More on concatMap, mergeMap, exhaustMap, and switchMap: https://blog.angular-university.io/rxjs-higher-order-mapping/

 ### Things to note in this POC code base